larbish/YAPCI-RAMOS/content/downloads.md

     ::::downloads-list-item
     ---
-    author: THE INSURRECTION OF THE BODY.
-IMMA PRIETO
+    author: IMMA PRIETO
     link: /download/READS//GLANCES, VOICE AND BLOOD.
 THE INSURRECTION OF THE BODY.
 IMMA PRIETO.pdf
-    title: GLANCES, VOICE AND BLOOD
+    title: GLANCES, VOICE AND BLOOD.
+THE INSURRECTION OF THE BODY.
     ---
     ::::